Obama-era ex-intel official secures bail for NYC lawyer suspected of hurling Molotov cocktail in George Floyd unrest

 NY POST: PHOTO APPEARS TO SHOW WOMAN HOLDING MOLOTOV BEFORE HURLING IT AT NYPD

 Rahman and Mattis are charged with intentionally torching a police cruiser, and could each face up to 20 years in prison.
-Mattis had been furloughed amid the coronavirus pandemic and is currently suspended without pay from the law firm Pryor Cashman, Fox News was told.
+Mattis had been furloughed amid the coronavirus pandemic and is currently suspended without pay from Pryor Cashman, Fox News was told.
 Both have now made bail.

 Evidence in the case appeared strong, the judge overseeing the case acknowledged.
 Prosecutors presented the court a photograph appearing to show Mattis driving a van from which Rahman allegedly hurled a Molotov cocktail at the police cruiser.
 Authorities said they later found additional incendiary devices in the car.